 Highlights of the room include 520 sq. ft. of living space, a large king-sized bed (triple sheeted with 300 thread count linens), a desk, and a comfortable seating area.
 These rooms have stunning views of the city and/or the Strip from huge floor-to-ceiling windows.
 They all include a stocked mini-bar, expressive artwork, and an in-room safe.

-In addition to the resort wide wifi connection, the room also has a panel with connection ports for gaming consoles, MP3 players, DVD players, and laptops.
+In addition to the room-wide wifi connection, the room also has a panel with connection ports for gaming consoles, MP3 players, DVD players, and laptops.

 The bathrooms come with plush robes, 100% cotton linens, dual granite vanities, a shower with a bench, and a luxury soaking tub.